Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Stop me if you've heard this before.

-He spelt herd, H-E-R-D.
+He spelt heard, H-E-R-D.

-Oh, my God, Gary, yes.
+Oh my God, Gary, yes.

-And then said sorry for the puns never apologize for
+And then said sorry for the puns.

-themed yeah and then they've gone with llamas.
-I love that.
+And then they've gone with llamas.

-for sure.
+It was foxes, for sure.

 Yeah.